sun-umn/PyGRANSO/README.md

 1. Download the latest version of revamped GRANSO.

-2. Install the QPALM solver (to be modified in the future): Add ./QPALM4GRANSO and ./QPALM4GRANSO/interfaces/mex into the matlab path.
-Then run *qpalm_make.m* in the folder ./QPALM4GRANSO/interfaces/mex.
-Test whether QPALM is working using the ./QPALM4GRANSO/examples/qpalm_mex_demo.m and ./QPALM4GRANSO/examples/qpalm_mex_nonconvex_demo.m.
+2. Install the QPALM solver: https://github.com/sun-umn/qpalm4granso.
+Follow the instructions in README.

 3. Add the revamped GRANSO package to the search path of MATLAB.